-6. Types of games (not discussed in the lecture)
+6. Types of games

 Within game theory as a formal conceptual apparatus a variety of general types of games have been elaborated.
 In order to clarify the particular way we will use ideas from game theory to discuss class formation, it will be helpful to discuss very briefly some of the principle dimensions on which games vary.
 Three of these are particularly important: n-person vs. twoperson games; zero-sum vs. variable-sum games; cooperative vs. noncooperative games.